-We are developing a framework for biodiversity science and its application that connects science to society.
+We are developing a framework for biodiversity science and its application.
 To do that we create new theories on a range of topics from metacommunities to evolutionary rescue.
 We test and refine theory with experiments--in the lab and the field--by employing a range of model and non-model systems.
 We strive to communicate our findings far beyond the Ivory tower.
 Contact us if you can't find what you are looking for here.

 Visit also the QCBS, a research network we launched in 2009.